logicly-au/docs.iar-dst.online/domains/domain-6.rst

 This initial assessment domain should consider how the person’s environment might contribute to the onset or maintenance of a mental health condition.
 Significant situational or social complexities can lead to increased condition severity and/or compromise ability to participate in the recommended treatment.
 Unresolved situational or social complexities can limit the likely benefit of treatment.
 Furthermore, understanding the complexities experienced by the individual (with carer/support person perspectives if available), may alter the type of service offered, or indicate that additional service referrals may be required (e.g., a referral to an emergency housing provider).

-Assessment of an individual on this domain should consider life circumstances that may be causing distress such as:
+Assessment of an individual on this domain should consider life circumstances that may be associated with distress such as:

    * significant transitions (e.g., job loss, relationship breakdown, sudden or unexpected death of loved one)
    * trauma (e.g., physical, psychological or sexual abuse, witnessing or being a victim of an extremely violent incident, natural disaster)